Spain. Restoration: The Monarchy.

 On the other hand, the army, the church (hostile to republican sentiments) and nobility looked favourably on the institution.

 Despite opposition, Alfonso survived for twenty one years as king.
 It was hoped, when he came to the throne, that he would be a symbol of a New Spain in a new century, a revitalised country with a promising future.
 Regeneration was the buzz word.

 And had Alfonso followed his father and refrained from political involvement, he might have survived the political crises, and the monarchy would have been saved the ignominy of a second rejection by the electorate in 1931.
 But in a way Alfonso’s involvement was thrust upon him.

-Like so many fellow Spaniards, he was shocked by his country’s humiliating defeat by the United States in 1898 (aka the Spanish American War) and took the Disaster (as the defeat was commonly called) very much to heart.
+Like so many fellow Spaniards, he was shocked by his country’s humiliating defeat by the United States in 1898 (aka the Spanish American War) and took El Desastre (The Disaster, as the defeat was commonly called) very much to heart.

 Unfortunately, however, Alfonso XIII inherited a corrupt political arrangement known as the gobierno de turno, i.e. a system of conservative and liberal governments alternating by mutual agreement.
 Installed in the last quarter of the 19th century, it had provided a veneer of stability thanks to an understanding between its conservative founder, Antonio del Cánovas, and his liberal rival and collaborator, Práxedes Sagasta.

 electoral results during the period of gobierno de

 But it was a system underpinned by the corrupt practices of rural caciquismo ** and was unprepared for the social changes of the urban centres.
 It was, quite simply, not representative, and was subordinated in particular to the interests of the agrarian landowners or oligarchies.